testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

     Whether you have chosen to ingest your data using Azure Cosmos DB with change feed, or Event Hubs, you can connect to either of these directly from Spark.
 For Cosmos DB, use the `azure-cosmosdb-spark` connector, which lets you easily read to and write from Azure Cosmos DB via Spark DataFrames in either Python or Scala.
 For Event Hubs, either use the `azure-eventhubs-spark` library, or enable Kafka on your event hub and use the Spark-Kafka adapter (supports Kafka v2.0+), available as of Spark v2.4.

     Because the payment transactions will be arriving in real time, you will want to use Spark Structured Streaming to process the data.
-Think of a stream of data as a table to which data is continously appended.
+Think of a stream of data as a table to which data is continuously appended.
 In streaming, the problems of traditional data pipelines are exacerbated.
 Specifically, with frequent meta data refreshes, table repairs and accumulation of small files in intervals measured in seconds or minutes.
 Many small files result because data may be streamed in at low volumes with short triggers.
 Databricks Delta is uniquely designed to address these needs.

 4. What configuration would you need to apply to your solution to allow it to restart any stream processing in the case the job is stopped?